The Forbidden Kingdom: Plot

 After crossing the desert, they encounter Ni Chang, who offers to return Jason home in exchange for the staff.
 When he refuses, a battle ensues and ends after Ni Chang shoots an arrow which mortally wounds Lu.
-Jason's team escapes and takes refuge in a monastery, where they learn that Lu is not an immortal as he claimed to be, and only the Jade Warlord's elixir can save his life.
-Jason goes to the Jade Warlord's palace alone to exchange the staff for the elixir.
+Jason's team escapes and takes refuge in a monastery, where they learn that Lu is not an immortal as he claimed to be, and only the Warlord's elixir can save his life.
+Jason goes to the Warlord's palace alone to exchange the staff for the elixir.

-However, the Jade Warlord promised the elixir to Ni Chang already.
+However, the Warlord promised the elixir to Ni Chang already.
 As the Warlord can only give the elixir to one of them, Jason must duel Ni Chang for it.
 Sparrow, the Silent Monk, and the monks from the monastery arrive to join the battle.
-Silent Monk fights the Jade Warlord, and Sparrow fights Ni Chang.
-While she is distracted, Jason manages to grab the elixir and tosses it to Lu, who drinks it and recovers.
+The Silent Monk fights the Warlord, and Sparrow fights Ni Chang.
+Jason manages to grab the elixir and tosses it to Lu, who drinks it and recovers.
 Lu then fights Ni Chang on the balcony then kicks her off it.
-Ni Chang tries to strangle him with her hair to climb back up to the balcony; he cuts her hair, causing her to fall to her death.
+Ni Chang tries to strangle him with her hair to climb back up to the balcony, but then he cuts her hair, causing her to fall to an unknown fate.

-The Monk is mortally wounded by the Jade Warlord and passes the staff to Jason, who uses it to smash the King's statue.
-The Monkey King is freed and the Monk is revealed to be one of the Monkey King's clones.
-Sparrow is killed, and the Jade Warlord is eventually stabbed by Jason after being defeated by the Monkey King and falls into a lava pit to his death.
+The Silent Monk is mortally wounded by the Warlord and passes the staff to Jason, who uses it to smash the Monkey King's statue.
+The Monkey King is freed and the perishing Silent Monk is revealed to be one of his clones.
+Sparrow is killed following her attempt at vengeance on the Warlord, and the latter is eventually stabbed by Jason after being defeated by the Monkey King and falls into a lava pit to his death.
 The Jade Emperor, having returned from his meditation, praises Jason for fulfilling the prophecy and grants him one wish.
-Jason asks to be returned home.
+Jason wishes to be returned home.

-Jason finds himself back in the present.
-Then, he overpowers Lupo and drives the other hooligans away.
-Hop survives being shot and claims that he is immortal, indicating that he is actually Lu.
-After checking in on him, Jason meets a young woman who resembles Sparrow.
-Jason then continues honing his kung fu skills, while Lu narrates the King's search for truth.
+Jason returns to the present, defeats Lupo, and forces the remaining hooligans to flee.
+Although he is shot, Hop survives and insists that he is immortal, implying that he may actually be Lu Yan himself.
+After checking in on the old man, Jason meets a young woman who resembles Sparrow.
+He then continues honing his kung fu skills, while Lu narrates the Monkey King's search for truth.